accessibilitywars/zaw2/content/builds/power-spellbreaker.md

 > 1. <small>You may switch some pieces for Dragon's stats if you need higher vitality without any significant DPS loss</small>
 > 2. <small>This buid is severely over-capped on precision and will function even without signet of fury.</small>
+> 3. <small>You may use any power focused sigil you have availble (night, impact, air, hydromancy) although force is the most efficient.</small>
+> 4. <small>Superior Sigil of Severance may be useful on some encounters but this is situational.</small>

 ## Build
 {{ chatlink(code="[&DQIEHyQ2PT1wAKcAogEAAKkAAACvAAAAnAAAAAAAAAAAAAAAAAAAAAAAAAA=]") }}